 My lessons ended when I moved to Australia; I had planned to find another course, but life (and nightclubs) got in the way.
 Then I moved to London and got caught up in my new European lifestyle.
 I was travelling every couple of months, relishing all the new places I was seeing and continuing with my tradition of learning a few basic sentences in every local language.
 There was Dober Dan in Slovenia, Tack for thank you in Sweden, and Hallo in Iceland for, well, hello (that one was easy to master).

 Then the kids came, and my exploring ground to a halt while they were really young.
-Now they’re eight and 10 I’ve resumed my travels – not as frequently as before, but I try to get away by myself at least once a year (have you read about my solo travels to Bruges, Grasse, Athens and Iceland?).
+Now they’re 10 and 12 I’ve resumed my travels – not as frequently as before, but I try to get away by myself at least once a year (have you read about my solo travels to Bruges, Grasse, Athens and Iceland?).

 Not only has my passion for travelling been reignited, but my love for languages too.
 I’m desperate to pick up my lessons again, this time not stopping until I can speak good conversational Italian.
 However, my biggest obstacle is still time – OH works long hours so weekday evenings are out and we like to keep weekends for family time – so this time I’m looking for flexible courses I can squeeze in around my schedule of work, parenting and general life stuff.